Compulsory health insurance covers not only the same maternity services as for sickness but also specific services.

 - Post-partum check-up between the sixth and tenth week after birth

-In the first 56 days after delivery, the midwife may provide follow-up care at home and make the following visits:
+In the first 56 days after delivery, compulsory health insurance will cover follow-up care at home by a midwife as follows:

-- following a premature or multiple birth, for first-time mothers or after a Caesarean section, the midwife may make a maximum of 16 visits, and, on a maximum of five occasions, may make a second visit on the same day.
-A medical prescription is required for any further home visits.
+- following a premature or multiple birth, for first-time mothers or after a Caesarean section, the midwife may make a maximum of 16 visits on a maximum of five occasions, may make a second visit on the same day.
+Further home visits must be ordered by a doctor.

-- in other situations, in the ten days after the birth, the midwife may, in addition to the home visits, make a second home visit on the same day on a maximum of five occasions.
-A medical prescription is required for any further home visits.
+- in other situations a maximum of 10 home visits, and in the ten days after the birth, the midwife may, in addition to the home visits, make a second home visit on the same day on a maximum of five occasions.
+Further home visits must be ordered by a doctor.

-Once the first 56 days after delivery have elapsed, further home visits are only possible if prescribed by a doctor.
+Once the first 56 days after delivery have elapsed, further home visits only be covered by compulsory health insurance if ordered by a doctor.